About Heritage Education Funds

 How secure is my investment? +

-Why is my Closing Balance different than the amount I contributed into the Plan? +
+Why is my Closing Balance different than the amount I contributed into the plan? +

-I have started the plan prior to 2012 and my Opening Balance is zero.
+I have started the plan prior to 2013 and my Opening Balance is zero.
 Why? +

-The Beneficiary's SIN must be provided within 24 months of the date of acceptance of the Subscriber's Application.
-As long as the SIN is provided within 24 months, and the completed incentives form is received, the Foundation will apply on the Subscriber's behalf for registration of the Plan and applicable government grants and incentives.
+The beneficiary's SIN must be provided within 24 months of the date of acceptance of the subscriber's application.
+As long as the SIN is provided within 24 months, and the completed grant form(s) are received, the Foundation will apply on the subscriber's behalf for registration of the plan and applicable government grants.

 If I haven't contributed to an RESP for some time, can I still catch up on missed grant money? +